Deliveroo Finds Ingredients for Success with AWS

 When Deliveroo turned to AWS in 2017, this was a key challenge.
 Using AWS has allowed Deliveroo to meet demand and improve service quality, reducing food delivery times by 20 percent while also cutting costs.

 Dealing with the spikes is just one of its challenges though.
 Deliveroo turned to AWS to prepare for the future and differentiate with a great customer experience, as well.
 To meet demand on backend and frontend apps, it moved to a containers architecture based on Amazon’s Elastic Container Service (ECS) and Elastic Kubernetes Service (EKS) for the load balancing, monitoring, and storage it needed.
 It also migrated its PostgreSQL databases to Amazon Aurora, with its improved throughput and scalability.
-A serverless architecture using Amazon DynamoDB to publish into managed Kafka clusters now meets Deliveroo’s variable demand on backend and customer-facing apps.
+A serverless architecture using Amazon DynamoDB to publish into Managed Streaming Kafka (MSK) clusters now meets Deliveroo’s variable demand on backend and customer-facing apps.

 These improved capabilities save money, too.
 After migrating to AWS, Deliveroo saw a 56 percent reduction in compute and database costs.